goliatone/dot-graph-builder/README.md

 $ npm i dot-graph-builder
 ```

+**NOTE** I'm using this library to create class diagrams for Waterline models including their relationships.

 ## License
-® License MIT by goliatone
+® License 2019 MIT by goliatone